All Episodes

 Everybody's blaming Bush for lying about it, no matter what you know to be right.

-The w the other day a a group of people sat down with some people and proposed solutions to the country's problems.
+The other day, a group of people sat down with some people and proposed solutions to the country's problems, issue by issue, overwhelming.

-Now in your s in your scenario, in your scenario where we start setting up setting a table, we know what's going to go wrong.
+Now, in your scenario, in your scenario where we start setting a table, we know what's going to go wrong.

-We know the price are going to skyrocket.
+We know the price is going to skyrocket.

 We wait for it to happen to these young punks.